ergon/rex2cidr/README.md

         10.0.0.14
         10.0.0.15

 Generate list of CIDR blocks from multiple regular expressions.
-Separate them with newlines or use regex alternations:
+Separate them with newlines or use regex alternations.

         $ echo -n "^1\.1\.1\.([0-9]|[1-9][0-9]|1([0-9][0-9])|2([0-4][0-9]|5[0-5]))$
           ^192\.168\.0\.([1-9]|[1-2][0-9]|3[0-2])$" | ./run_docker.sh